gudrun-wolfgram/customer-portal/cpmanuserprof.md

 6. Click **Save**.

 After updating a user's VPN access, their permissions are updated accordingly and the VPN Access column displays the updated VPN access method, if applicable.

+### Activating or deactivating PPTP VPN access
+{: #cp_pptpvpn}

+You can activate PPTP VPN to form a secure tunnel to the {{site.data.keyword.BluSoftlayer_full}} infrastructure private network using specialized client software running on the your desktop or dedicated device.
+You can use PPTP if you need to connect your entire office or if you cannot use the SSL VPN solution.
+{:shortdesc}

+You are allotted one PPTP connection with additional connections available.
+You can request support to enable unlimited PPTP access, which is available at no additional charge.
+Use the following steps to activate or deactivate PPTP VPN access:

+1. Access the customer portal using your unique credentials.
+2. Select **Account > Users** from the menu bar.
+3. Click the **current VPN access type** link in the **VPN Access** column to display the VPN Access window.
+4. Select the **PPTP Access** check box to activate or deactivate PPTP VPN access for that user.

+## Setting the EU Supported option
+{: #cp_seteusupported}

+You can indicate that you want support exclusively from a support team that is physically located in the European Union (EU).
+You can select this option when you set up your account or when you update your existing account.
+To set the **EU Supported** option, use the following steps:
+1. Access the customer portal using your unique credentials.
+2. Click **Account** > **Manage** > **Company Profile** from the menu bar.
+3. Select the **EU Supported** check box.
+4. Click **Request Profile Update**.

+If the **EU Supported** option is not available, you might have users in your account with PPTP VPN access enabled.
+Disable the PPTP VPN access for all of the users in your account first to enable the **EU Supported** option.
+See [Activating or deactivating PPTP VPN access](/docs/customer-portal/cpmanuserprof.html#cp_pptpvpn) for more information.

+For more information about implementing the **EU Supported** option when you open a support ticket, see [Requesting support for resources in the European Union](/docs/support/index.html#eusupported).